Eric Bocat: Sint-Truiden

 After two seasons at Mouscron, Bocat signed for Belgian Pro League side Sint-Truiden in July 2022.
 In his first season at Stayen, Bocat made 25 appearances as Sint-Truiden finished in a mid-table position of 12th.
-In 2023–24, Bocat only missed three games as the team had a decent campaign, finishing ninth and competed in the European play-offs.
+In 2023–24, Bocat only missed three games as the team finished ninth and competed in the European play-offs.

 Stoke City

 On 26 June 2024, Bocat joined English Championship side Stoke City for an undisclosed fee, reported to be around €1.5 million, plus €500,000 in add-ons, signing a four-year deal.
 Following the announcement of the transfer it was revealed that they had looked into signing the defender the previous transfer window, instead using the budget to prioritise the signing of a forward player, Million Manhoef.
 Bocat had a stop-start first season in English football, making 34 appearances in 2024–25, as Stoke avoided relegation on the final day.
+In the 2025–26 season, Bocat had competition for the left-back spot from the experienced Aaron Cresswell and was linked with a return to Belgium.